HawkeyePierce89/ModHead/docs/Home.md

 ## What is ModHead?

-ModHead is a Chrome Manifest V3 extension that allows you to dynamically modify HTTP request headers based on user-defined rules.
+ModHead is a Chrome extension that allows you to dynamically modify HTTP request headers based on user-defined rules.
 Whether you're a developer testing APIs, debugging authentication flows, or working with CORS issues, ModHead provides a simple and intuitive interface to manage your HTTP headers.

 ## Key Features